NYU-Processor-Design/nyu-core/Documentation/01_Module_Docs/16_Branch_Predictor.md

     |```branch_occr[1] == 0```|```branch_taken = branch_occr[0]```|
     |```branch_occr[1] == 1```|```branch_taken = curr_pred```|
 ### On posedge clk
-  - Use a table when necessary if statements are used:
   - ```branch_cond```, ```pred_taken```, ```act_taken```
     |```condition```|```curr_pred```|```incorrect_pred```|
     |---|---|---|